 Not everyone is into classic, full-size V8-powered pickups like the F100 and GMC Sierra we’re also featuring today.
 There are other enthusiasts who prefer the look of early eighties Volkswagen Rabbit pickups.
 They are a nice size that fits into standard size garages and the number of aftermarket parts available for these can have you take it from mild to wild.
-One of the more popular engine swaps is to drop in a Golf GTi powertrain and a prime example is this very orange 1982 VW Caddy listed over the weekend here on Craigslist in Paradise, Pennsylvania where the current caretaker has it listed for $8,000.
+One of the more popular engine swaps is to drop in a Golf GTi powertrain and a prime example is this very orange 1982 VW Caddy originally listed on Craigslist during the fall of 2020 in Paradise, Pennsylvania where the current caretaker has it listed for $8,000.
 Unfortunately, neither Hagerty Insurance nor Collector Car Market Review provides pricing estimates for these Rabbit UTEs.
 Even worse, the NADA Guides Collector Car Valuation Tool as yet does not reflect the popularity of these mini trucks as the asking price is well above the current “Low”, “Average”, and “High” retail value range of $1,250, $1,850, and $2,575, respectively.
-If you are serious about buying this Golf, you can start the conversation by either calling or texting Val at (717) 419-5537.
-When you do, please remember to mention you saw their UTE featured here on GuysWithRides.com

 Volkswagen produced Rabbit pickups in its stillborn Westmoreland, Pennsylvania assembly plant from 1978 to 1984 with two engine choices: a 1.7 Liter gas engine or the 1.6 Liter diesel power plant featured in this example.
 Connected to a five-speed manual transmission, the fifth overdrive gear was uniquely labeled “E” rather than the traditional “5.”
 Outside of the U.S. Volkswagen branded Rabbit pickups as the VW Caddy but over the years enthusiasts in the U.S. picked up on the nickname as well.